-We are in the midst of the largest vaccination rollout in history as the world strives to move beyond the ravages of the coronavirus pandemic.
+We are in the midst of the largest vaccination program in history as the world strives to move beyond the ravages of the coronavirus pandemic.

-Manufacturing billions of doses and then getting them into people’s arms was always going to be a huge logistical challenge — even without the political and economic obstacles that have made it more difficult.
+Manufacturing billions of doses and then getting them into people’s arms was always going to be a huge logistical challenge — even without the political, cultural, and economic obstacles that have made it more difficult.

 The charts and maps below will update to show the most recent vaccination data for the US and across the globe.

-The first two vaccines approved for emergency use in the US, developed by the companies Pfizer/BioNTech and Moderna, were designed to be given in two doses several weeks apart.
-The one-dose Johnson & Johnson vaccine was authorized for use in late February.
-Since September, the FDA has begun authorizing booster doses for those at higher risk.
-The map above is based on total doses given, including any booster shots.
+The first two vaccines approved for emergency use in the US in December 2020, developed by the companies Pfizer/BioNTech and Moderna, were designed to be given in two doses several weeks apart.
+The one-dose Johnson & Johnson vaccine was authorized for use in late February 2021.
+In September 2021, the FDA began authorizing booster doses, starting with people at higher risk but now recommended for much of the population as immunity from the initial shots wanes.
+The map above is based on total doses given, including booster shots.

-Search or navigate through this table to find how your state or territory is doing on these key measures of vaccine rollout.
+The table is sorted in descending order of population size.
+You can search or navigate through it to find out how your state or territory is doing on these measures.

-The highly effective vaccines from Pfizer/BioNTech and Moderna are based on a new technology that delivers a sequence of RNA that makes our own cells produce viral protein, triggering an immune response.
+The vaccines from Pfizer/BioNTech and Moderna are based on a new technology that delivers a sequence of RNA that makes our own cells produce viral protein, triggering an immune response.

 The drawback is that these vaccines are more expensive than those made by splicing genetic material from the coronavirus into a disabled version of another virus.
 Examples of such vaccines include those produced by the Anglo-Swedish company AstraZeneca, based on research from Oxford University, Johnson & Johnson, and Russia’s Gamaleya Research Institute.